 • Poor infrastructure to supervise freelancers

 Solution: Companies must assign someone specifically to track and monitor gig workers.
-Also, partnering with third-party managed service providers and recruitment process outsourcing agencies may help avoid misclassifying employees intentionally.
+Also, partnering with third-party managed service providers or using MSP Software and recruitment process outsourcing agencies may help avoid misclassifying employees intentionally.

 Recruiters need to speed up the entire hiring process to recruit independent workers.